-If you’re aged 5 to 10 and live or go to school in Greater Manchester, you will need an igo card to buy some of the tickets available for the concessionary child bus fare in Greater Manchester.
-If you are aged 11 to 16, you must have an igo card to travel using any child ticket on buses in Greater Manchester.
+• Children aged 5 to 10 and live or go to school in Greater Manchester will need an igo card to buy some child bus fares.

-You can also use your igo card as proof of age for travelling by tram with a child ticket.
+• You can use your igo card as proof of age for travelling by tram with a child ticket.
 You will need proof of age ID from age 11 on Metrolink.

 Do you qualify?